jppf22/jppf22/README.md

 </div>

 <ul>
-    <li> 🎓️ Currently on my 3rd and last year of my bachelor's degree, with a GPA of 16.55 out of 20</li>
+    <li> 🎓️ Currently on last semester of my bachelor's degree doing exchange in Poland at the Warsaw University of Technology 🇵🇱</li>
+    <li> 🏫 My home university however is Técnico Lisboa 🇵🇹</li>
     <li> 🔬 Researching Human-AI Interaction at <a href="https://github.com/GAIPS">GAIPS</a></li>
     <li> 🥇 Participating in the occasional Hackathon and Competition</li>
     <li> 🎿🏀🏃⛰ Skiing, basketball, running and hiking (and some others)</li>